sst/sst/www/docs/packages/sst.md

   _Default_: false

-  Set this option if you want to `get`, `set`, or `remove` the fallback version of a secret.
+  Set this option if you want to `get`, `set`, `list`, or `remove` the fallback version of a secret.
 For example, to get the fallback of a secret.

   ```bash
   npx sst secrets get --fallback STRIPE_KEY